 How to Grow a Jade Necklace

 The jade necklace worm plant is also a very easy plant to grow, provided you have enough sun and satisfy a few other conditions.
 Jade necklace worm plant is one of the easiest succulents to propagate and well worth the effort to create more of these eye-catching plants.

 As with most succulents, you can start new plants simply by cuttings.
 Seeds are available but adult forms of the plant take many years to grow.
 Cuttings should be allowed to callus for a few days to prevent rot.
 Then, simply insert the cutting into sand or other soilless media and keep moderately moist in a brightly lit area that is protected from scorching sun.
 Roots should form in just a few weeks.

 Once the plant is sufficiently established, it may be moved to a well-drained pot in good cactus or succulent soil.
 The next step is to follow good worm plant care so your new baby will thrive and delight you with a show of flowers and festively adorned stems.

 Jade Necklace Worm Plant Care

-Crassulas prefer sunny locations but they can tend to burn if in scorching sun’s rays.
+Crassulas prefer sunny locations, but they tend to burn if in scorching sun’s rays.
 Jade necklace is resistant to drought and all but the coldest weather, so it makes a perfect patio plant for most regions.
 If freezes threaten, bring your plant indoors.

 The best soil is a well-drained mixture of sand or grit with peat and vermiculite or perlite.
 Choose a pot that evaporates excess moisture since wet roots and stems can spell a death sentence for Crassula.

-In summer, water the plant deeply every week and in winter water only once every 3 weeks.
+In summer, water the plant deeply every week and in winter water only once every three weeks.

 During the growing season, use a fertilizer formulated for succulents to promote health.